How to Navigate the Apocalypse

 The most important element of assessment is that it should enhance your learning.
 Our methods are designed to increase your confidence and we try very hard to devise ways of assessing you that are enjoyable and suitable for adults with busy lives.

-You may like to explore some of the following texts before the module begins.
-However, the tutor will provide a full reading list at the start of the course.
+Students may like to explore some of the following texts before the module begins.
+All the texts below are available in digital format via the university’s library catalogue.

 - Andrew Tate, Apocalyptic Fiction (Bloomsbury, 2017)